dieterdaems/Overview/README.md

 https://github.com/dieterdaems/Data-Engineering

 # React Tutorial
-This is an online tutorial I followed to learn more about full-stack React Apps Currently a work in progress https://github.com/dieterdaems/tutorial-app
+A small project with help from online resources to create a full-stack React App Currently a work in progress https://github.com/dieterdaems/tutorial-app